po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/28-Stu_Mini-Project/README.md

 * The application must make use of a MongoDB database, the Mongoose ODM, and Express.js.

-* The database must be seeded with some sample data.
+* The database must be seeded with sample data.

 * The API should be tested using Insomnia since this project doesn't require creating a front end.